 - UWE Bristol’s IP policy (PDF)

-- Invention and Material Disclosure form (PDF)
+- Innovation Disclosure form (PDF).

 More information is available for staff and postgraduate researchers on the University's intranet (access restricted to UWE Bristol staff and postgraduate researchers only).